What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Unbundling

-Unbundling occurs when software that’s bundled together is removed from the bundle and sold off individually.
-It’s typically not counterfeit software but still counts as copyright infringement.
-For example, you could end up buying a virtual private network (VPN) that was supposed to be wrapped into something else, like identity protection software
+Unbundling occurs when bundled software is removed from the bundle and sold off individually.
+It’s typically not counterfeit software, but it still counts as copyright infringement.
+For example, you could buy a virtual private network (VPN) that was supposed to be wrapped into something else, like identity protection software

-No matter what it is, it still goes against the software companies’ intended use and is, therefore, illegal.
+No matter what, it still goes against the software companies’ intended use and is, therefore, illegal.

 Client-server overuse

-This can occur when a piece of software is loaded onto a central server for multiple users.
-It is piracy when it has fewer user agreements than the amount of actual users.
+This can occur when software is loaded onto a central server for multiple users.
+It is piracy when the software has fewer user agreements than the number of actual users.
 This may cause glitches and loading issues, or it could work perfectly.
 Usually, the users are unaware they’re using pirated software.

 Why do people use pirated software?